mponcecic/AC19AC27/README.md

 The alignment result must be transformed into a gene count matrix with the rows being the Ensembl identifier of the gene and the columns, the sample names.
 To accomplish this be careful with the data strandedness defined by the library preparation method.
 The **strandedness** is discussed in more detail in the script, `04_STAR_GeneCounts.R`.

-## Differentially expressed genes analysis
+## :dna::trophy: Differentially expressed genes analysis

 > **Note**: *Consult the [Differential gene expression workshop](https://github.com/hbctraining/DGE_workshop) for an overview of the DEGs analysis*